With lost hope and despair in her eyes, the patient sadly declares, “I just don’t see the point.”

 The patient argues with tears in her eyes, “You don’t think I feel bad enough already?
 I know I’m messed up, but you’re supposed to teach me how not to be…”

 These are lines from the incredible movie To the Bone that I watched recently.

 Lily Collins is impeccable in the role of a 20 year old woman Ellen with anorexia nervosa and Keanu Reeves stars as Dr. William Beckham.

 Like Ellen, I have constantly grappled with questions like,

 What’s the point of living when we are all going to die, do I matter – really matter in the grand scheme of things?

 At one point, these questions made me lose interest in life.

 And maybe if I had gotten a similar dose of reality, it would have probably jolted me out of my bubble of self-denial and self-pity a lot sooner.

 Eventually, I embraced acceptance.

 Eventually, I realized that it’s entirely up to me to choose the meaning of life and NO ONE can do it for me.

-Here is an interesting comment from one of the viewers in YouTube for this clip,
+Here’s an interesting comment from one of the viewers of the clip,

 Lisa Doherty: “So bizarre.
 There’s no point to anything, but you can have an incredible life?”